-Once you have graduated and have your degree you'll no doubt be thinking about graduate jobs if you haven't already done so.
+Once you've graduated and have your degree, you'll no doubt be thinking about graduate jobs if you haven't already done so.
 Most of the major supermarkets offer some form of graduate training programme as well as the banks - although these may have been cut back a little due to the recession.

-To starting you thinking about what career you may want to pursue we have put together some guides on some of the most popular jobs students take once they have graduated.
+To start you thinking about what career you may want to pursue we have put together some guides on some of the most popular jobs students take once they have graduated.

-Whatever job you are applying for you'll need an up to date curriculum vitae (CV), a cover letter to apply then be prepared for all the questions you may be asked in your interviews.
-The following guides have been prepared to help you through this maze.
+Whatever job you are applying for you'll need an up to date curriculum vitae (CV), a cover letter to apply then prepare for all the questions that prospective employers may ask you in your interviews.
+The following guides should help you through this maze.

 If you have any questions about the types of jobs you can take while studying as a student, then please contact us and we'll try to help you.